 How can apostrophes correctly show omission?

-This is the second of four lessons about Apostrophes.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of four chapters about Apostrophes.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of omission when using apostrophes